vitalyspirin/SimpleActiveRecord/README.md

 var_dump($person->rules());
 ```

-then we will get the following output:
+we will get the following output:

 ```
 array (size=5)